Sound Depot

 Welcome to the Digitrax Sound Depot!

-Digitrax SoundFX (SFX) decoders come "ready to run" with pre-loaded sounds appropriate for the locomotive each decoder was designed to fit.
-Decoders not built for specific locos have a choice of a generic diesel and generic steam sound projects.
+Digitrax SoundFX® decoders come "ready to run" with pre-loaded sounds appropriate for the locomotive each decoder was designed to fit.
+Decoders not built for specific locos come preloaded with a dual scheme that gives the choice of a generic diesel or generic steam sound project.

 Using Digitrax SoundLoader and your PR3, you can change the sound projects your decoder plays.
 SoundLoader runs on your PC and connects to your sound decoder using the Digitrax PR3 programmer.
 With SoundLoader you can easily manage the sound project files your decoders use.